Madaniproblem/Pkktugasakhir/README.md

 # QClothes
-Application web base that give to the user an clothes customize serve and give the user facility to buy our product
+Application web base that give to the user clothes customize serve and give the user facility to buy our product